tajmone/hugo-book/assets_src/diagrams/README.md

 ## Text Overlays

-In order to achieve special alignments in the same diagram box, an extra text overlay was used in some places, position on top of the main box to ensure that right aligned texts (usually filenames) will be preserved.
+In order to achieve special alignments in the same diagram box, an extra text overlay was used in some places, positioned on top of the main box to ensure that right aligned texts (usually, file names) will be preserved.

 This was necessary due to multiple spaces being treated as one, and the impossibility of using special spaces with the __Courier New__ font (e.g. non-breaking spaces or numeric spaces).